CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 ![image-20200611113145335](doc/images/deliver.png)

-To **run an analysis on the current version**, you can use the following command :
+To **run an analysis on the latest delivered version**, you can use the following command :

 ```bash
 java -jar .\aip-console-tools-cli.jar analyze --apikey="BYxRnywP.TNSS0gXt8GB2v7oVZCRHzMspITeoiT1Q" -n "my app"
 ```

-It will retrieve the current version of the application "my app" and start an analysis job, without snapshot.
+It will retrieve the latest version of the application "my app", mark that version as current if it isn't, and start an analysis job, without snapshot.

 ![image-20200611113145335](doc/images/analyze.png)